obvonage/deved-platform/content/blog/en/builder-pattern-with-inheritance-in-java.md

 ---
-title: Builder Pattern with Inheritance in Java
+title: Builder Pattern With Inheritance in Java
 description: This article demonstrates the Builder pattern within a class hierarchy, using the Messages API as an example
 author: sina-madani